StackVista/stackstate-docs/setup/otel/getting-started/getting-started-lambda.md

 ## View the results
 Go to SUSE Observability and make sure the Open Telemetry Stackpack is installed (via the main menu -> Stackpacks).

-After a a short while and if your Lambda function(s) are getting some traffic you should be able to find the functions under their service name in the Open Telemetry -> services and service instances overviews.
+After a short while and if your Lambda function(s) are getting some traffic you should be able to find the functions under their service name in the Open Telemetry -> services and service instances overviews.
 Traces will appear in the [trace explorer](/use/traces/k8sTs-explore-traces.md) and in the [trace perspective](/use/views/k8s-traces-perspective.md) for the service and service instance components.
 Span metrics and language specific metrics (if available) will become available in the [metrics perspective](/use/views/k8s-metrics-perspective.md) for the components.

 # More info